Categories: Restorative Dentistry

 Their long-term protective abilities

-The point of a filling is to treat cavity and stop it from growing worse, and this takes diligence after the cavity has been treated.
+The point of a filling is to treat a cavity and stop it from growing worse, and this takes diligence after the cavity has been treated.
 The part of the tooth affected by the cavity will no longer be protected by the tooth’s enamel.
 Therefore, it can be easily susceptible to infection again if exposed to more harmful oral bacteria.
 Composite, tooth-colored resin helps prevent this by bonding securely to the tooth structure and precisely conforming to the shape of the cavity.
 With its more biocompatible nature, a tooth-colored filling can reduce your risks of needing more extensive treatment, like root canal therapy, for the same tooth in the future.

 Learn more about biocompatible tooth fillings